Bio

 This work is political, in that it is not only deeply respectful of what others bring to the table, but also assumes that to amplify embodied ways of knowing allows them to rise up and dance.

 My work translates into teaching in many ways.
-My courses deploy art research and performance studies in relation to cultural work in many roles (artist, designer, educator, theorist, curator, administrator), and seek to empower students by attending to embodied knowledge and alternative literacies.
-I approach research through qualitative research methodologies, with special interests in Artistic Research and Grounded Theory.
+My courses deploy art research and performance studies in relation to cultural work in many roles (artist, designer, educator, theorist, curator, administrator), seek to empower students by attending to embodied knowledge and alternative literacies.
+I am greatly interested in and work through qualitative research methodologies, with special interests in Art Research and Grounded Theory.

 With so much of my work being interpersonal, I always welcome participation in projects underway at my studio and elsewhere.